pawelgrzybek/pawelgrzybek.com/content/posts/2024-09-12-from-grammarly-to-raycast-ai/index.md

 ## Spell checker using Raycast AI

-The ChatGPT 4o is great for this use case.
+The [ChatGPT 4o mini](https://openai.com/index/gpt-4o-mini-advancing-cost-efficient-intelligence/) is great for this use case.
 I reduced its creativity to "none", to avoid potential tone changes.
 Thanks to my friend Jordan from [takara.ai](https://takara.ai), who explained it all to me and helped me with a prompt for a custom "Spell check" AI command.
 There is a high chance that other models and prompts work equally well, but I am sharing what works great for me.

 ![Spell check command in Raycast AI](spell-check-command.png)